St. Bartholomew's Episcopal Church

 Adult Education

 --Weekly Bible Study: Wednesday mornings at 10 AM in the Sanctuary.
-We are exploring the Book of Joshua.
+We have finished the Book of Joshua.
+Next Book to be announced.
 Click here for more information on this and other Adult Education programming.

 Upcoming Events